ccancellieri/ckanext-jsonschema/README.md

 ### resolve

-resolve=true is a way to ask a change in a CKAN object to be reflected into another object that is configured on it.
-In case you need more details please reference the [Additional Functionalities section](#additional-functionalities)
+resolve=true is a way to ask a change in a CKAN object to be reflected into another object that is configured on it. more details please reference the [Additional Functionalities section](#additional-functionalities)

 For example if a view jsonschema_body contains: